-Everything you need to know about the College Football Playoff Championships 2018
+Everything you need to know about the College Football Playoff National Championship 2018

-(CNN)Hello and welcome to your preview of the 2018 College Football Playoff National championship!
-Pay attention, because this game should be a thriller and by the time the announcers actually get through the phrase "2018 College Football Playoff National championship," it will be half over.
+(CNN)Hello and welcome to your preview of the 2018 College Football Playoff National Championship!
+Pay attention, because this game should be a thriller and by the time the announcers actually get through the phrase "2018 College Football Playoff National Championship," it will be half over.
 Let's do this.

 What time is it?